youssef-mansor/TheAgentCompany/workspaces/tasks/admin-get-best-vendor-quote/checkpoints.md

 The agent has uploaded a valid-quotes.csv file to OwnCloud under the Documents/Administrative%20Specialist directory.

 ## Checkpoint 5 (1pt)
-The agent has shared a valid-quotes.csv file link with Sarah Johnson
+The agent has created a share link for valid-quotes.csv and saved the link to /worksapce/link.txt.

 ## Checkpoint 6 (1pt)
 valid-quotes.csv matches the following format: